AdobeDocs/commerce-admin.en/help/content-design/aem-assets-setup-synchronization.md

 **Example usage**

-Register a tenant and select `matchBySku` rule for
+Register a tenant and select `matchBySku` rule to map assets between Adobe Commerce and the AEM Assets project.

 **Request:**